Human Services Continuing Education

 ASL 101 American Sign Language Level 1 Part A is an introductory course to both American Sign Language (ASL) and deaf culture.

-You'll learn how have basic conversations, as well as appropriate behaviour when interacting within the deaf culture.
+You'll learn how to have basic conversations, as well as appropriate behaviour when interacting within the deaf culture.

 This is the prerequisite for ASL 102 Level 1, Part B. This continues what was started in ASL 101.
 Uses the same textbook.